bombies/md-gpt-backend/README.md

-# md-gpt-backend
+# MD-GPT Backend

-# Initializing an API with Uvicorn
+# Initializing the API with Uvicorn

-This guide will walk you through the steps to initialize an API using Uvicorn with the command `uvicorn app:app --reload`.
+This guide will walk you through the steps to initialize the API using Uvicorn with the command `uvicorn app:app --reload`.

 ## Prerequisites